pulp-platform/hwpe-doc/protocols.rst

 accomplished in the design of an accelerator.
 The HWPE-Stream and HWPE-Mem protocols are similar by design, which makes the handling of handshakes signficantly easier.
-The following applies to HWPE-Mem and HWPE-MemDecoupled in a similar manner.
+The following applies to HWPE-Mem, HWPE-MemDecoupled, and HCI-Core in a similar manner.

 Three objectives have to be met: